GSA/piv-guides/pages/locally-trusted-ocsp.md

   > This command should generate a new signing key and output a **signed certificate request** to **ocsp.req**.

-  3. Deliver this request file to your CA and obtain your OCSP Responder certificate.
+  3. Deliver this request file to your CA<!--How do they deliver it--output to an application/system/e-mail?
+Sounds like delivering it to a person?--> and obtain your OCSP Responder certificate<!--How, in what form (e-mail?) will they obtain this certificate?-->.

   > **Note:** This file is Privacy-Enhanced Mail (PEM)-encoded.
-You can open it in Microsoft Notepad and copy/paste the content<!-- Copy content from the file and paste into Notepad? (unclear) -->.
+You can open it in Microsoft Notepad and copy/paste the content<!-- Copy content from the file and paste into Notepad?
+For what purpose? (unclear) -->.

-  4. After obtaining your new OCSP Responder certificate, ensure that it meets the requirements of an OCSP Responder certificate before proceeding.
+  4. After obtaining your new OCSP Responder certificate<!--How do they obtain it?-->, ensure that it meets the requirements of an OCSP Responder certificate before proceeding.
 It should include all of these details:
   > * OCSP Signing (1.3.6.1.5.5.7.3.9) in the Extended Key Usage. <BR>
       &mdash; This *should* be marked **critical.** <BR>
   > * The id-pkix-ocsp-nocheck (1.3.6.1.5.5.7.48.1.5) extension is present. <BR>